rickchung/rickchung.github.io/about.markdown

   - CSE575 Statistical Machine Learning
     - Exploring Semi-Supervised Learning on Spectral Waveforms Using a Sparse Autoencoder
   - CSE576 Natural Language Processing
-    - Modeling the Dynamics of the Opioid Crisis through Twitter Arizona State University
+    - Modeling the Dynamics of the Opioid Crisis through Twitter
   - CSE564 Software Design
     - A Programmable, 3D-printed, cyber-physical Robot
 - 2017